guidomarchini/kalaha/README.md

   * Add a security layer for the controller and dockerize it.

 * Frontend
-  * Currently, I'm using the dependency directly because I couldn't find a good library to make rest calls.
-It would be nice to have a KalahaGameClient and use that instead of the KalahaGameService.
   * Add some styling to every webpage.
 Specially for the game :)
   * Add logs.
   * Add some more game information.